isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 d.
 What reliefs under the Act are applicable to me?

-* If you are unable to carry out your contractual obligation due to COVID-19, the other party to the contract cannot take take legal action against you in respect of that obligation during the prescribed period (i.e. up to 19 October 2020).
+* If you are unable to carry out your contractual obligation due to COVID-19, the other party to the contract cannot take legal action against you in respect of that obligation during the prescribed period (i.e. up to 19 October 2020).

 * Further, if the Act applies to your contract, the deposit you have placed with the vendor for that contract cannot be automatically forfeited.
-If a deposit has purportedly been been forfeited, it must be restored.
+If a deposit has purportedly been forfeited, it must be restored.

   * This does not mean that you are automatically entitled to cancel the contract, nor does it mean that deposits are automatically refunded to you.